tahandy/chauffeur/README.md

 # The solution:
 **Chauffeur** is a simple Python solution to generate and execute multiple simulations driven by intuitive YAML-based configurations.

 **Chauffeur** supports parameterization at all levels of the driver process.
-Autogenerate directories and input files, dynamically select executables, and perform pre- and post-execution tasks.
+Autogenerate directories and input files, dynamically select executables, and perform pre-and post-execution tasks.

+---
 # Requirements
 - Python 3.4+
 - [PyYAML](http://pyyaml.org/)

+---
 # Usage
 ```
 chauffeur.py [-h] [-i INPUT]